Richard Randall Art Studio: Description

-The Richard Randall Art Studio is a small, single-storey, timber-framed building located within the grounds of Brisbane Botanic Gardens Mt Cooth-tha in Toowong.
+The Richard Randall Art Studio is a small, single-story, timber-framed building located within the grounds of Brisbane Botanic Gardens Mt Cooth-tha in Toowong.
 Set against a backdrop of mature trees and bamboo, the building is adjacent to and clearly visible from the car park in the northern area of the Gardens.

 High-set on timber and steel stumps over sloping ground, the building is orientated to face south-west and sited to accommodate a level timber and steel walkway from the car park to the front door on the left-hand side of the main elevation.
 A timber picket fence and gate, constructed in the style of the fence at the studio's original location, stands at the edge of the footpath, with a garden bed behind.
 Trees and grassed lawns surround the remainder of the building.

 Measuring approximately 6 by 14 m, the studio building is rectangular in plan with a narrow frontage and a small verandah at the rear.
 The steeply pitched roof is clad in red Marseilles tiles with terracotta finials and metal acroteria, and has timber lined eaves, 0.5 m wide.
 The front section of the roof has a half gable, while the rear is hipped, extending over the rear verandah.

 Centrally located immediately below the front half gable is a large rectangular inclined skylight supported by timber mullions, the bottom of which meets the top of a projecting bay window.
 This tripartite window consists of a central sash window with casements on either side.
-The upper portion of all 3 windows is multi-paned, while the lower portions have a single pane.
+The upper portion of all 3 windows is multi-paneled, while the lower portions have a single pane.
 Both the skylight and the bay window have modern roller blind systems attached to the outside.

 The studio has only two other small windows, one on each side elevation.
 These are timber, double-hung sashes with multi-pane upper lights and a single pane lower light, one on the north-west wall next to the main entry and one on the south-east wall near the rear corner.